 New Year's Eve Traditions

-Oh, one more thing, don't forget to wear your red underwear to ring in the new year.
+Don't forget to wear your red underwear to ring in the New Year.
 Italian folklore claims this will bring luck in the coming year.

 Rome's traditional New Year's Eve celebrations are centered in Piazza del Popolo.
 Huge crowds celebrate with rock and classical music, dancing, and fireworks.
-On New Year's day (while the adults are sleeping), children will be entertained in the square by performers and acrobats.
+On New Year's day, children will be entertained in the square by performers and acrobats.

 Rimini, on the Adriatic coast, is one of Italy's most popular nightlife spots and a top place to celebrate the end of the year.
 Besides parties in numerous nightclubs and bars, Rimini holds a huge New Year's Eve festival in Piazzale Fellini.